Norwegian Northern Lights Voyage

 Join us at the height of Norway’s northern lights season and learn about the cosmos from an onboard astronomy expert who shares his in-depth knowledge and passion for the Arctic sky.
 Hear special on-board lectures and join exciting excursions to see the northern lights with your own eyes!

-- This Norwegian coastal voyage takes you from Bergen to Kirkenes and back
+- This Norwegian coastal voyage takes you from Bergen to Kirkenes or in the reverse direction

-- Cruise through almost 1,500 miles of some of the most spectacular scenery on Earth
+- Cruise through some of the most spectacular coastal scenery on Earth

 - Discover Norway’s entire coastal route with 34 ports

 - Named by Lonely Planet as the world’s most beautiful voyage

 - Voyage includes a Polar Circle crossing and special celebration

 From US$1,404 – twin, Polar Inside Cabin to US$8,690 – twin, Owner’s Suite

 Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin cabin.
 Single use of cabin, triple share and quad share rates are also available.
 “Single, willing to share” prices are offered on select cruise dates, where you’ll be matched up with another single traveller of the same gender.
 Ask us for details on current offers.
 The starting from price shown is for a sailing on the Finnmarken on the November 20, 2019 cruise dates.
 Prices will vary by ship, date of travel, cabin type and availability.
 The cabin types differ slightly on each of the ships.
 As availability and prices change frequently and without prior notice please inquire for current availability and cabin pricing.